 Because operations require so much teamwork, operations are also some of the most intimidating content to get into.
 If you don’t know where to look, it can be hard to find an operations group to join, and if you do join a group, there’s a chance both you and your team might be frustrated if you aren’t going in prepared.
 The good news is there’s a lot you can do on your own time to prepare yourself for raiding, including understanding the basics of your gear, practicing your rotation and combat priority system, and by becoming very familiar with your abilities.

 The most common misconception players have who are looking to start playing operations is that you need a lot of gear, or you need to be fully geared, before playing your first operation.
 This couldn’t be farther from the truth!
 There are three difficulty modes available for most Operations: Story mode, Veteran mode, and Master Mode.
-While the two more difficult modes require gear and a certain level of skill, story mode is specifically set up in the game so that players can jump into them as soon as they hit level 70 or 75, regardless of their gear score.
+While the two more difficult modes require gear and a certain level of skill, story mode is specifically set up in the game so that players can jump into them as soon as they hit level 80 and are wearing basic level 80 gear, regardless of their gear score.
 This is taken care of with a mechanic called Bolster – in story mode Operations, the game will automatically boost your gear up to match the minimum level of gear expected for that operation!

 Apart from going in with a good attitude, understanding your class and your abilities will be the biggest factor in your success when it comes to running operations.
 You don’t need to be a top-tier elite player by any means, but knowing what your abilities are and what they look like on your bars can make an amazing difference in how to play combat in the game, and can make all types of group combat way more fun.